KamWatts/reading-notes/README.md

 # Coding Notes from Bootcamp

-This file will entail all details covered within the Code 201 course at [Code Fellows](https://www.codefellows.org/).
-This repository will touch on the foundations needed to be successful in JavaScript for computer programming.
+This repository  will entail all details covered within the Code 201 course at [Code Fellows](https://www.codefellows.org/).
+We will also touch on the foundations needed to be successful in computer programming using JavaScript.
 Please feel free to use my notes to aid in your programming education as well.
-If there is anything in my notes that you want more clarification on, hit the follow and send me a message on here, [LinkedIn](https://www.linkedin.com/in/kameron-watts1/) or [Instagram](https://www.instagram.com/kamthecoder/).
+If there is anything in my notes that you want more clarification on, hit the follow button and send me a message on here, [LinkedIn](https://www.linkedin.com/in/kameron-watts1/) or [Instagram](https://www.instagram.com/kamthecoder/).

 Some topics that will be covered are the following: